MicrosoftDocs/memdocs/windows-365/end-user-access-cloud-pc.md

 ## Windows 365 web client

-When you select **Open in browser** for a Cloud PC on the windows365.microsoft.com [web site](#windows-365-web-site), you'll see the **In Session Settings**, where you can choose multiple options before connecting to your Cloud PC:
+When you select **Open in browser** for a Cloud PC on the windows365.microsoft.com [web site](#windows-365-web-site), the **In Session Settings** window appears, where you can choose multiple options before connecting to your Cloud PC:

 1. Select which devices and features on your physical device that your Cloud PC can access:
     - Printer